cogneon/lernos-for-you/README.md

 * [LOL+ – A Tool for #WOL(TM) Circle Alumni and Knowledge Workers](https://cogneon.de/2018/05/24/wol-a-tool-for-wol-circle-alumni-and-knowledge-workers/) (part of lernOS)

 # License
 lernOS is provided as [free cultural work](https://creativecommons.org/share-your-work/public-domain/freeworks/) under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC BY).
+Following the [Open Definition](https://opendefinition.org/) you can freely access, use, modify, and share it for any purpose.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/" target="_blank"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>